Ellen Ripley: In Alien Resurrection (1997)

-200 years after her death, scientists clone Ellen Ripley (Sigourney Weaver) and surgically retrieve the Alien Queen embryo from her body.
+200 years after her sacrifice, scientists manage to use blood samples from Ripley and create Ripley 8 (Sigourney Weaver) and surgically retrieve the Alien Queen embryo from her body.
 The United Systems Military hopes to breed Aliens to study on the spaceship USM Auriga, using kidnapped hosts delivered to them by a group of mercenaries.
 The Aliens escape their enclosures, while Ripley and the mercenaries attempt to flee to the Betty.
 They must destroy the Auriga, lest it make its emergency landing and unleash Xenomorphs on Earth.
 Ripley is taken to the Alien nest, where the Queen gives birth to a Newborn, a Xenomorph with human traits.
 The hybrid Alien recognizes Ripley as its mother and kills the Queen.
 Ripley escapes to the Betty, where she tearfully kills the Newborn when it is discovered aboard attacking the other survivors.
 The Auriga crashes into Earth, destroying all the remaining Xenomorphs in a massive explosion.
 From the windows of the Betty, Ripley look down at Earth and, when asked what she wants to do next, says, "I'm a stranger here myself."
 In an alternate ending, the Betty lands in a ruined Paris.